tapis-project/documentation/source/technical/apps.rst

 *description*
   An optional more verbose description for the application.
 *runtime*
   Runtime to be used when executing the application.
-DOCKER, SINGULARITY.
+DOCKER, SINGULARITY, ZIP.
 Default is DOCKER.
 *runtimeVersion*
   Runtime version to be used when executing the application.
 *runtimeOptions*